 • "The goal of the teaching is to be able to instill confidence and skills in a student to go along with content knowledge and relate it to the student’s life…"

-P. Aguilera Graduate, Stanford University and History Teacher, Sojourn Alum
+P. Aguilera Graduate, Stanford University and History Teacher, Sojourn Project Alumni

 • "Not everything that is faced can be changed, but nothing can be changed until it is faced."

-James Baldwin Civil Rights Activist, Writer, Social Critic, Grandson of a Slave
+James Baldwin Civil Rights Activist, Writer, Social Critic

 • "…As the 50th anniversary of Dr. Martin Luther King, Jr.'s death approaches, we need to recall his messages more than ever, 'Now is the time to lift our national policy from the quicksand of racial injustice to the solid rock of human dignity.'"